stefanprisca/SnipEditor/README.md

 SnipEditor_MavenBuild
 =====================
 Working maven build and a part of the JFace grammar.
-The update site will be deployed in a different repository.<br>
+The update site can be found here[1].
+In order to use, please<br> follow the instructions provided in the update site readme file.
+It does not work directly from eclipse IDE(yet).<br>
 This build supports syntax for class declarations, method declarations and attribute declarations and assignments.<br>
 The meaning of the projects is the following:<br>
   -> org.eclipse.recommenders.snipeditor.releng: the release project.
 It contains the project pom file, describing <br>